Co1lin/iSnake/README.md

 MainWindow is a child class of QMainWindow, and its objects holds all of the items of the game.
 MainWindow controls the class "Game", which can be regarded as a game controller, and the game controller controls the scene.

 The items below are placed in nested grid layout.
 And they are set with proper "size policy" in Qt Designer.
-So users can change the windows's size, and the items will strech automatically.
+So users can change the windows' size, and the items will strech automatically.

 #### Actions (Tool Bar, Menu)